 10 things you need to understand about the media and crime reporting in Victoria right now

 Media coverage of crime involving African young people is in hyper-drive in Victoria at the moment.
-A sub-set of media are going ballistic about recent crime incidents in Victoria.
-An AirBNB trashed at a party in Werribee, mayhem in St Kilda, the assault of a police officer at Highpoint shopping centre , a community park in Tarneit vandalised by local youth.
-Why did these particular incidents, which have different dynamics and causal factors, receive national media attention and breathless, repetitive commentary when similar incidents involving Caucasian young people didn’t?
+Why do some crime incidents, which have very different dynamics and causal factors, receive national media attention and breathless, repetitive commentary when similar incidents involving Caucasian young people didn’t?

-If you are wondering what all the hype is about and whether we really are in the grip of an ‘African Youth crime wave’ as some media outlets are blaring, then here are ten handy and important points to consider.
+If you are wondering whether we really are in the grip of an ‘African Youth crime wave’ then here are ten handy and important points to consider.

 1) These incidents fit into a bigger story